seahyinghang8/asst2/README.md

 When blocking a thread for any reason, do not use `Thread.sleep()`, as this degrades responsiveness and is considered a poor concurrency practice.
 Instead use `Object.wait()` or another similar method to make the thread block properly.

+## Environment Setup And Compiling ##

+This assignment can be run locally

 ## Grading ##

 ### Functional Correctness (50 points) ###

 Since the performance of the chat server is limited by network I/O, this assignment will be graded only on correctness.
 We will test your application with a number of concurrent sessions by opening several browser tabs, typing into each one, and making sure the chat room behaves correctly.